 - Account status dashboard.
 Useful to confirm that metric data is being received (errors, number of namespaces/metrics ingested, etc.)

 - Explore your data.
-Use the data explorer to find a specific set of metrics, access all dimensions available for a given metric, and more.
+Use metrics and events to find a specific set of metrics, access all dimensions available for a given metric, and more.

 It may take few minutes until new resources are detected and synthesized as entities.
 See cloud integrationssystem limits for more information.